ibm-cloud-docs/security-compliance/transition.md

 ### Deleting {{site.data.keyword.compliance_short}} instances and data
 {: #security-compliance-delete}

-When you're ready to complete your transition to {{site.data.keyword.compliance_short}} {{site.data.keyword.sysdigsecure_short}}, you can start deleting your service instances and the associated data that is stored in your Cloud Object Storage bucket.
+When you're ready to complete your transition to {{site.data.keyword.sysdigsecure_full}}, you can start deleting your service instances and the associated data that is stored in your Cloud Object Storage bucket.

 For more details about data security in {{site.data.keyword.compliance_short}}, see [Securing your data](/docs/security-compliance?topic=security-compliance-mng-data).